JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Customize-JATOS-Home-Page.md

 1. Click 'Use this template' button to create a copy of this repository
 1. Change the content of `foobar-university-welcome.html` to your needs
 1. Add necessary files (e.g. logo images) to your repository
-1. Configure JATOS: In your JATOS installation folder edit `conf/production.conf` - add `jatos.brandingUrl`:
+1. Configure JATOS: In your JATOS installation folder edit `conf/jatos.conf` (or `conf/production.conf` in version < 3.8.3) - add `jatos.brandingUrl`:

    1. Easy but with rate limit (from GitHub)